NicolaRFranco/dlroms/README.md

     # Toy example of a FOM solver: given mu = [m0, m1], it returns u(x) = (m1-m0)x+m0,
     # i.e. the solution to: -u''=0 in (0,1), u(0)=m0, u(1)=m1.
     # The solution u=u(x) is discretized over a uniform grid with 501 nodes.
+    # NB: this is merely a didactical example.
+In practical applications, the FOM sol-
+    # ver consists of an expensive numerical solver (otherwise, we wouldn't need a ROM
+    # surrogate!).
     import numpy as np
     def FOMsolver(mu):
          x = np.linspace(0, 1, Nh)